Los Quetzales National Park

 The park encompass what was known as Los Santos Forest Reserve with three types of rainforests and up to fourteen mini-ecosystems.
 In this park you will see mountains, lakes cloud and rainforests, rivers and streams.
 Pumas, sloths, and coyotes have been spotted and you will see a myriad of exotic flowers and trees, like the Aguacatillo, which is a relative of the Aguacate tree with fruits the Quetzals love.
 The lush green of the trees and plants and the colors of the flowers, birds and butterflies are simply enchanting and too beautiful for words.
 This park is a true gift of Nature not to be missed.

-To get to Los Quetzales National Park, you first travel to Jaco or Manuel Antonio on to Cerro de la Muerte.
-It is a two-hour drive from Jaco, and exactly forty-seven kilometers from San Jose.
-The entrance to the park is actually on Cerro de la Muerte, just before you reach the turnoff for San Gerardo de Dota.
+To get to Los Quetzales National Park, take the road to South Pacific over the Cerro de la Muerte pass.
+It is exactly forty-seven kilometers from San Jose.
+The entrance to the park is actually on the Cerro de la Muerte pass, just before you reach the turnoff for San Gerardo de Dota.